LoopKit/loopdocs/docs/nightscout/overview.md

 !!! tip "More Information"
     For those who want to know more:

-    There is a big architectural change between Loop 2 and Loop dev (soon to be Loop 3) for remote data services like Nightscout.
+    There is a big architectural change between Loop 2 and Loop 3 for remote data services like Nightscout.

     It used to be that data would be “held on” to be uploaded, and a non functional service could cause large backlogs.
 The new system does not allow for this.
 Uploaders individually keep track of where they are in the upload stream via a lightweight “query handle”, and if the data in Loop’s data stores expires before they upload, then they’ll just not be able to upload that data.